KIWI0912/Q-learning-pong/README.md

 - **[Algorithm Documentation](docs/algorithm_doc.md)**: Detailed explanation of the Q-Learning algorithm.
 - **[Performance Analysis](docs/performance_analysis.md)**: Analysis of the AI's learning performance.
 - **[User Manual](docs/user_manual.md)**: Step-by-step guide to using the project.
+  💡If you need to know how to generate statistical tables and pictures, please click on this document💡

 ## Contributing
 Contributions are welcome!
 Please follow these steps: